irvingruan/Twarchiver/README.md

 Twarchiver
 =====

-**Simple tweet archiver**
+**Simple tweet archiving utility**

 Written by Irving Y. Ruan — [irvingruan@gmail.com](irvingruan@gmail.com)

 ## About

-Twarchiver is a simple archiver utility that will fetch (up to 3,200) statuses of a user and generate a plaintext-style HTML overview of your tweets, their timestamps, and the permalinks to them.
+Twarchiver is a simple archiving utility that will fetch (up to 3,200) statuses for a user and generate a plaintext-style HTML overview of your tweets, their timestamps, and the permalinks, if available, to them.

 Twitter sets 3,200 statuses as the limit due to performance issues.
 See their [user timeline API rules](https://dev.twitter.com/docs/api/1/get/statuses/user_timeline) for more details.